Hussnainhs/MSc-Projects---Queen-Mary/Computer_Vision/README.txt

-Ths folder contains the implementation in MATLAB of the cmputer vision problem described in the file "computer_vision_problems.pdf".
+Ths folder contains the implementation in MATLAB of the cmputer vision problem described in the file "computer_vision_problems.txt".
 Each of the 6 exercises has its own folder.
 Follow the following steps to run the code: